-The hypothetical termination liability is an estimate of the financial position of the plan had the contract with CalPERS been terminated as of June 30, 2020.
+The hypothetical termination liability is an estimate of the financial position of the plan had the contract with CalPERS been terminated as of June 30, 2021.
 The plan liability on a termination basis is calculated differently compared to the plan's ongoing funding liability.
 For the hypothetical termination liability calculation, both compensation and service are frozen as of the valuation date and no future pay increases or service accruals are assumed.
 This measure of funded status is not appropriate for assessing the need for future employer contributions in the case of an ongoing plan, that is, for an employer that continues to provide CalPERS retirement benefits to active employees.

-A more conservative investment policy and asset allocation strategy was adopted by the CalPERS Board for the Terminated Agency Pool.
+A more conservative investment policy and asset allocation strategy was adopted by the board for the Terminated Agency Pool.
 The Terminated Agency Pool has limited funding sources since no future employer contributions will be made.
 Therefore, expected benefit payments are secured by risk-free assets and benefit security for members is increased while limiting the funding risk.
 However, this asset allocation has a lower expected rate of return than the PERF and consequently, a lower discount rate is assumed.
 The lower discount rate for the Terminated Agency Pool results in higher liabilities for terminated plans.

 The effective termination discount rate will depend on actual market rates of return for risk-free securities on the date of termination.
-As market discount rates are variable, the table below shows a range for the hypothetical termination liability based on the lowest and highest interest rates observed during an approximate 19-month period from 12 months before the valuation date to 7 months after.
+As market discount rates are variable, the table below shows a range for the hypothetical termination liability based on the lowest and highest interest rates observed during an approximate 19 -month period from 12 months before the valuation date to seven months after.

-Market Value of Assets (MVA) Hypothetical Termination Liability ^{1,2} at 0.75% Funded Status Unfunded Termination Liability at 0.75% Hypothetical Termination Liability ^{1,2} at 2.50% Funded Status Unfunded Termination Liability at 2.50% \$237,410 \$564,808 42.0% \$327,398 \$402,184 59.0% \$164,774
+Market Value of Assets (MVA) Hypothetical Termination Liability at 1.00% Funded Ratio Unfunded Termination Liability at 1.00% Hypothetical Termination Liability at 2.25% Funded Ratio Unfunded Termination Liability at 2.25% \$473,184 \$815,486 58.0% \$342,302 \$641,975 73.7% \$168,791

-1 The hypothetical liabilities calculated above include a 5% mortality contingency load in accordance with Board policy.
-Other actuarial assumptions can be found in Appendix A of the Section 2 report.
+The hypothetical liabilities calculated above include a 5% contingency load.
+The contingency load and other actuarial assumptions can be found in Appendix A.